-Make sure all your contracts and documents are up to date and legally compliant with expert drafting support and employment law advice.
+Our employment lawyers make sure all your employee contracts, policies and documents are up to date and legally compliant with expert drafting, support and employment law advice.

 By law, you must give every new employee a written statement of their terms within two months of them joining.
-We can help you draft clear, legally sound contracts that accurately reflect your employees’ terms of employment.
+We can help you draft clear, legally sound contracts including director service contracts.

-To learn more about our drafting service, please get in touch.
+To learn more about our employment contract drafting service, please get in touch.

-Using our expertise, we will manage the employee’s exit.
-Our Solicitors have extensive knowledge in the following areas:
+Using our expertise, we manage employee exits.
+Our Solicitors have experience in :-

 - Drafting and negotiating settlement agreements

 - Ensuring you deal with employee exits in accordance with your employment contracts and that employees do not breach their employment contract when leaving.